bankymondial/Placement-Prediction/README.md

 ### Problem Definition

-This project aims to predict the placement of students based on their academic and extracurricular activities.
-The data source was not explicit on the target variable, `placementstatus` whether a student is placed or not.
-However, one can infer from variables such as higher and senior secondary marks that the model seeks to predict a student's placement at a higher level of education, maybe college.
-The data for the modelling can be found on [Kaggle](https://www.kaggle.com/datasets/ruchikakumbhar/placement-prediction-dataset?select=placementdata.csv).
+This project aims to predict the likelihood of student placement in higher education based on academic and extracurricular activities.
+The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/ruchikakumbhar/placement-prediction-dataset?select=placementdata.csv), includes key features such as CGPA, higher secondary and senior secondary marks, projects, internships, and extracurricular activities.

+The target variable (`placementstatus`) is not explicitly defined in the dataset's metadata but is inferred based on academic and non-academic factors.
+The model will generate a probability score rather than a binary classification, helping assess a student’s likelihood of placement.

+The primary users of this model include educational institutions, career counsellors, and recruiters, who can leverage it to analyze student profiles, provide targeted support, and optimize recruitment strategies.

 ___________________________________________________________________________________________________________________________________________________